Default crisis dodged — for now — with Dem-GOP debt accord

 Congress has just days to act before the Oct.
 18 deadline when the Treasury Department has warned it would quickly run short of funds to handle the nation’s already accrued debt load.

-McConnell and Senate Republicans have insisted that Democrats would have to go it alone to raise the debt ceiling and allow the Treasury to renew its borrowing so that the country could meet its financial obligations.
+McConnell and Senate Republicans have insisted that Democrats go it alone to raise the debt ceiling.
 Further, McConnell has insisted that Democrats use the same cumbersome legislative process called reconciliation that they used to pass a $1.9 trillion COVID-19 relief bill and have been employing to try to pass Biden’s $3.5 trillion measure to boost safety net, health and environmental programs.

 McConnell said in his offer Wednesday that Republicans would still insist that Democrats use the reconciliation process for a long-term debt limit extension.
 However, he said Republicans are willing to “assist in expediting” that process, and in the meantime Democrats may use the normal legislative process to pass a short-term debt limit extension with a fixed dollar amount to cover current spending levels into December.